Furby: First generation (1998–2002)

 The main reason for their popularity was because of apparent "intelligence", as reflected in their ability to develop language skills.

 Furbies can communicate with one another via an infrared port located between their eyes.
 Furbies start out speaking entirely "Furbish", a language with short words, simple syllables, and various other sounds.
 They are programmed, however, to speak less and less Furbish and more and more English as they "grow".
 According to the variant, it knew 9 languages (English, French, Spanish, German, Italian, Japanese, Swedish, Greek and Portuguese).

 There was a common misconception that they repeated words that were said around them.
 This belief most likely stemmed from the fact that it is possible to have the Furby say certain pre-programmed words or phrases more often by petting it whenever it said these words.
 As a result of this myth, several intelligence agencies banned them from their offices.

 A simple electric motor and a system of cams and gears close the Furby's eyes and mouth, raise its ears, and lift it off the ground in a faux display of mobility.

 The originals are popular with many hackers as they can be dissected and made to do interesting things.
-In particular, their advanced audio capabilities and various sensory interfaces make them popular with the circuit bending community.
+In particular, their audio capabilities and various sensory interfaces make them popular with the circuit bending community.

 McDonald's Happy Meal toy Furby-Shelby was released in 2000 in the United Kingdom, there are 8 to collect in total (4 classic look and 4 clams).
 These toys can sing to each other via a sensor in their feet.